czbiohub/bam2fasta/README.md

 		bam2fasta info
 		bam2fasta info -v

-Note: If channel-id argument is empty the fastqs files begin with _ Bam2fasta percell command, it takes BAM and/or barcode files as input.
+Bam2fasta percell command, it takes BAM and/or barcode files as input.
 Examples:

 	bam2fasta percell --filename filename.bam